 In celebration of Black History Month, the BBA sponsored Tepper's B**rs event.
 B**rs is a Tepper tradition in which students get together on Friday afternoon at school to unwind and relax after a long week of classes.
 BBA provided food for students, delivered a Black History Month presentation and engaged students in a Black History Month trivia game.

 The BBA Diverse Perspectives Speaker Series invites the Tepper and Carnegie Mellon community to experience the ultimate in cultural engagement.
 Our distinguished speakers share with the audience their unique experiences and perspectives on a wide variety of topics - from world affairs & politics, to history & the environment, to books & authors, to business & economics and the Arts.
 Visit the Diversity Speaker Series page for a listing of past speakers.

-Each year, the BBA organizes a student trip to South Africa in which Tepper and Heinz students and faculty visit prominent companies and non-governmental organizations (NGOs) to learn about the political, social, and economic issues concerning doing business in South Africa.
-In the past, the BBA has partnered with The University of Stellenbosch Business School to provide students with the opportunity to attend lectures by leading South African professors.
+Each year, the BBA organizes a student trip to Sub-Saharan Africa in which Tepper and Heinz students and faculty visit prominent companies and non-governmental organizations (NGOs) to learn about the political, social, and economic issues concerning doing business in Africa.

 While on the trip, students and faculty also went to the bush (safari), sunbathed at the beach, and connect with Tepper School alumni who live and work in South Africa.
 Read about the origins of the South Africa Trip.